 To access your web-based email account, type https://login.microsoftonline.com into your browser’s address line, or go the Shepherd web page at www.shepherd.edu, click on the Current Students menu item and then select Email on the drop-down menu.

-- For the username, type in your username you looked up previous followed by @rams.shepherd.edu so it is email@example.com.
+- For the username, type in your username you looked up previous followed by @rams.shepherd.edu so it is firstname.lastname@example.org.
 Type in your changed password into the password box.
-I you have not changed your password yet, see the instructions above.
+If you have not changed your password yet, see the instructions above.

 - Click on the Log In button.